Install and validate fonts in Font Book on Mac

 A green icon indicates the font passed, a yellow icon indicates a warning, and a red icon indicates it failed.

-To resolve font warnings or errors, select the checkbox next to a font, then click Install Checked or Remove Checked.
+To delete a failed font, select the checkbox next it, then click Remove Checked.

-Tip: To find warnings or errors in a long list of fonts, click the pop-up menu at the top-left corner of the Font Validation window, then choose Warnings and Errors.
+Tip: To find warnings or errors in a long list of fonts, click the pop-up menu at the top of the Font Validation window, then choose Warnings or Errors.